adamsilver/adamsilver.io-jekyll/_drafts/2015-02-15-submitting-form-when-select-change-event-fires.md

 Select menus are not meant to be used for navigation, therefore users don't intuitively expect to navigate on selection.
 This is learned behaviour due to the unfortunate misuse of select menus.

-Vanessa Mosher and Steven Weintraub talk about Larry Marinems insight into usability:
+Vanessa Mosher and Steven Weintraub share Larry Marinem's insight into usability:

  > One strong voice for using a Go button was Larry Marinem.
 Larry suggested that users do not expect the drop-down list to be a navigation device.
 He stated that there are certain things that users expect a control to do, and sometimes it is common for designers to over-automate a step of the task by changing the normal expected behavior of a control.
 Drop-down lists are expected to display the selected object, not go somewhere.
 With drop-down lists, it's not uncommon for users to mis-select something; the users are surprised when this type of control launches them off somewhere and more so when it launches them into a mis-selected area.
 Larry added that reducing the number of clicks does not make a site more usable; giving the users appropriate control of their navigation does.